 - 169 bird species have been recorded, including the threatened African Black Oystercatcher.

 Birding in the BBNR is a rewarding experience.
 Six of the seven seabirds endemic to South Africa can be seen, namely the Bank, Cape and Crowned Cormorant, Cape Gannet, Hartlaub’s Gull and the African Penguin.
 Palaearctic waders abound during summer.

 A species list for the BBNR can be downloaded as an Excel spreadsheet - Species List

 A CREW group conducts a monthly guided botany walk on the Coastal Dune Trail.
 It normally occurs on the first Saturday of the month.

 A pocket guide is also available that provides valuable assistance when walking the Coastal Dune Trail.
 It contains photographs and descriptions of the various flowers the visitor can see in the area, depending on the month of the year.
-The Guide is for sale at the Eerstesteen offices and can be viewed via the links on the right, or downloaded in PDF format.
+The Guide is for sale at the Eerste Steen offices and at Starke Ayres, West Coast Village, Table View.